Contract vs. Permanent?

 Accountancy costs in preparing year-end accounts and tax returns.

 Historically people saved National Insurance contributions by drawing out “wages” via a dividend.
-IR35 ensures contractors pay tax similar to what you would pay if you were employed rather than being a contractor.
+IR35 ensures contractors pay similar amounts of tax to that which you would pay if you were employed rather than being a contractor.

 Anyone working via an intermediary will be caught by new rules if they fail the ‘IR35 test’.
 This test determines whether the person would be an employee if they were contracting directly with the ‘client’, rather than using this intermediary.
 If their terms and conditions or working practices are of employment then they will be caught by IR35 legislation.